 Best Italian destination in April

 Northern Italy’s not short on gorgeous lakes: Como, Garda, Lugano, Iseo – each has unique charms, and all have lured travelers since before the days of the Grand Tour.
 As the elite built grand villas on their shores, competitive construction led to the creation of some truly spectacular landscapes – formal or classical, floral or verdant.
-But none comes close to the wedding-cake extravagance of lsola Bella on Maggiore where, in the 17th century, Count Borromeo created a 10-tiered, 37m/121ft-high garden for his wife Isabella; come in April, just after it opens for the year but before the hordes intensify, to absorb its Baroque excess in relative peace.
+But none comes close to the wedding-cake extravagance of lsola Bella on Maggiore where, in the 17th century, Count Borromeo created a 10-tiered, 37m/121ft-high garden for his wife Isabella.
+Go in April, just after it opens for the year but before the hordes intensify, to absorb its baroque excess in relative peace.
 This is a great month to visit Maggiore in general, as the lake’s delightful towns awaken – Cannobio, Stresa and Verbania, where you can admire the lavish botanic gardens at Villa Taranto, open from April.

 Planning tip: Milan’s Malpensa, the nearest international airport, is around 1 hour by train from Maggiore.